 The Political Garbage Chute was emailed a copy of the following article that’s set to run in the next issue of Republican Techno-Geeks Magazine.
 It helps shed some light on just why a veteran law-maker known for his penchant for warfare would be caught playing a poker app on his smartphone.
-Apparently, the editors over at RTGM had tapped McCain to write a piece about his favorite iPhone games, and McCain wasn’t just casually playing a digital card game while he and the other rich and ruling elite discussed just how much war they’d like to make, and just how many American boys and girls would need to be put at risk.
+Apparently, the editors over at RTGM had tapped McCain to write a piece about his favorite iPhone games, and McCain wasn’t just casually on the breakdown of the game while he and the other rich and ruling elite discussed just how much war they’d like to make, and just how many American boys and girls would need to be put at risk.
 The piece for RTGM is to be entitled “My 5 Favorite iPhone Games,” and we present it now to you, in advance of the latest issue of Republican Techno-Geeks Magazine’s printing.

 My 5 Favorite iPhone Games